dc-coder/stata-s3/README.md

 decision 2: I quick checked, s3api does not have sync - so when the time comes for featuers like downloading a full folder or uploading it, use to `aws s3`

+**Proof of concept**

+on the regular terminal do `which aws`, this will give you the path with aws is installed, use it as a parameter to shell.
+For example:

+`shell  /xx/xxx/bin/aws s3api put-object --bucket bucket-name --body /path/to/local/file.txt --key file.txt`

 ## Method 2

 Will try to use curl.